-Some fans dislike the inclusion of the Virtua Fighter guest characters and would rather they not have been included at all, due to having very different playstyles and using old voice clips.
+Some fans dislike the inclusion of the Virtua Fighter guest characters and would rather they not have been included at all, or at least had more work done to them, due to having less fluid animations and using old voice clips.
 Jacky's addition in 5U just annoyed these fans even more.
+It gets ridiculous though when they start complaining about the VF characters' models and faces looking out of proportion.
+Any kind of comparison with the main DOA cast will show the differences are extremely minimal.
 On the other hand, the inclusion of said VF characters has also attracted more fans to the series, noting that it's one of the more logical ideas for a fighting gamecrossover.
 Team Ninja and AM2 are also on good terms with each other.

 The fanbase is split into two main factions: Those that prefer the original fighting series, and those who prefer the soft-porn beach side-series.
 Similarly, the second faction is in itself split over whether or not to include an official nude option (which, aside from various hacks within those games and an April Fools Day joke from EGM, no such option actually exists).

 There's a split based on the toned down fanservice (and breast sizes) in Dead Or Alive 5.
 Which got even bigger when the devs brought back the standard fanservice elements due to fan requests.